2020 Hong Kong national security law: Enforcement

 Teachers have been investigated for being overly critical of the police, and some courses that might violate the new law have been cancelled.
 Opposition legislators fear if they vote in a way not aligned with the Beijing government, they may be prosecuted.

+In October 2021, court rulings allowed authorities to probe acts that pre-date the security law under the Crimes Ordinance.

 On 5 November, Hong Kong police opened a tip-off line for email, SMS as well as the mainland-based messaging platform WeChat, to allow members of the public to "provide or report national security related information", as per the police website.
 On social media, police urged citizens to share "information, photographs, audio or video".
 The anonymity of those reporting would be protected.
 Before the rollout, pro-democracy activist Joshua Wong opined that the line would be prone to misuse, and that it would encourage citizens to "snitch" on each other.
 By the morning of 6 November, police reported that it had received more than 2,500 pieces of information.
 In March 2022, police commissioner Raymond Siu said that over 210,000 pieces of information had been received, many of which had been useful in anti-violence and anti-terror operations.
 By June 2025, over 920,000 reports had been made to the hotline according to security chief Chris Tang.

 As of 12 June 2025, and as per information from the Security Bureau, 326 people had been arrested under the Hong Kong national security law and the Safeguarding National Security Ordinance – including an unknown number of those held under the non-NSL charge of sedition prior to when the Ordinance was enacted in March 2024.
 As per the same date, of those, 165 had been convicted.

-In June 2025, the Hong Kong government warned that celebrations of Independence Day may violate the NLS.
+In June 2025, the Hong Kong government warned that celebrations of US Independence Day may violate the NLS.